privatemonkey/makstat-design/README.md

 # Readme

-This is a basic frontend dev setup for North Macedonia statistical office.
+Basic frontend dev setup for North Macedonia statistical office website.

 It includes a basic server for development purpose, a SASS and component setup.

-All template files are served from the root.

 ## TODO